This article was updated on August 5, 2018.

 1. Find high quality active and passive talent

-New C-level networks, like OppRtunity, are appearing more frequently, which open new avenues.
+C-level social networks are appearing more frequently, which open new avenues.
 Use these lines of communication and post available positions on a range of networks.
 This allows a diverse pool of candidates to view your openings.

 2. Develop connections